trallard/airflow-tutorial/source/setup.rst

 2. Next you will need to apply for a developer account, head to `https://developer.twitter.com/en/apply <https://developer.twitter.com/en/apply>`_.
     You will need to provide detailed information about what you want to use the API for.
     Make sure to complete all the steps and confirm your email address so that you can be notified about the status of your application.

+    .. warning:: Before completing the application read the PyCon attendees section below ⬇️ :ref:`PyCon-tut`

 3. Once your application has been approved you will need to go to `https://developer.twitter.com/en/apps <https://developer.twitter.com/en/apps>`_ login with your details (they should be the same as your Twitter account ones).